maryammsd/android-framework-comments/README.md

     }

 ````
-Hence, we try to analyze the source code and the comments and collect these information for each API class and store it in `output/API_CLASS_NAME.json` file.
+Hence, we try to analyze the source code and the comments and collect this information for each API class and store it in `the output/API_CLASS_NAME.json` file.
 In this file, we separately store variables and methods and their dependency with the comment mentioned by the developers.
 An example of a created `.json` file is shown below:

 ````
 {